hplant6/cathode-es-de/README.md

 # Cathode for ES-DE
 Cathode is an ES-DE theme designed with love as a tribute to the golden days of CRT gaming.
 Originally crafted for large TV displays, it has since evolved to support a wide variety of gaming handhelds.
-I'm always open to new features and suggestions, but I prioritize implementing requests that I would enjoy running on my own machines.
-This theme is my passion project and serves as the daily driver on all of my personal devices.
+While standard aspect ratios are supported, new ones will be considered if enough requests are made.
+Cathode is always open to new features and suggestions, so feel free to add your own.

 Feel free to explore the different color schemes and variations - happy gaming!